The Pick Up

-He had the most gorgeous red hair.
-It wasn’t that bright red, it had an undertone of brown making it softer like burnished copper.
+He had a gorgeous red hair.
+It wasn’t that bright red.
+It had an undertone of brown with the copper highlights making it softer.
 It tickled my fancy.
-The guy had that true Caucasian redheads skin.
-I reckoned the places the sun didn’t shine on, were as white, as white can be.
+The bloke had that true Caucasian ranger’s skin.
+I reckoned the places the sun didn’t shine on were as white, as white can be.

-He had freckles and red hair on his arms.
-He had a rangy build and stood about five nine to five ten high (176cm).
-I picked him as close to my own age of twenty-four, although he could be a bit younger or possibly older.
+He had freckles and pelt like red hair on his arms.
+He had a rangy build and stood about five-ten (176cm) tall.
+I picked him as close to my own age of twenty-four, although he could be either side of my age.

 I watched him make his order and then he turned to find a seat.
-His eyes glanced over me as he took in the only table with less than one person was mine.
-I noticed a tiny shrug and he approached the other side.
+His eyes glanced over me as he took in that the only table with less than one person seated at it was mine.
+I noticed a tiny shrug, and he approached the other side of the table.

 He sat down in the chair furthest from me.
-Pulled out a tablet and after tuning it on, he started reading.
-I could see the earphone leads heading to a pocket.
+Pulled a tablet out of his messenger bag and after turning it on, he started reading.
+I could see the earphone leads heading to a pocket in his pants.

 I didn’t remember seeing him around here before.
-I pondered if he was staying in the Mine Camp or not and what he did for a crust.
-I then wondered if he was interested in a bit of fun.
+I wondered if he was staying in one of the Mine Camps or not, and what he did for a crust.
+I then found myself wondering if he was interested in a bit of fun or not.